Chamber (firearms): Fluted chamber

 In the barrel chamber, fluting refers to gas relief flutes/grooves used to ease the extraction of cartridges.
 They may also come in annular and helical forms.
 Notable firearms using fluted chambers are the roller-delayed blowback Heckler & Koch G3 and lever-delayed blowback FAMAS and AA-52.

 Roller or lever-delayed blowback arms require that the bolt starts moving while the bullet is still in the barrel and the spent case is fully pressurized.
 Fluting the end of the chamber allows combustion gasses to float the neck and front of the cartridge case providing pressure equalization between the front outer surface of the cartridge case and its interior.
 The roller-delayed blowback StG 45(M) assault rifle prototypes proved pressure equalization fluting is desirable, since the breech of roller or lever-delayed blowback arms is opened whilst under very high internal cartridge case pressure that presses a spent (bloated) cartridge casing against the chamber walls which can cause significant problems during the cartridge extraction phase.
 Using traditionally cut (non-fluted) chambers in the StG 45(M) resulted in separated cartridge case heads during testing.

 Ported chamber

 A barrel chamber with pressure relief ports that allows gas to leak around the cartridge during extraction.
 Basically, the opposite of a fluted chamber, as it is intended for the cartridge to stick to the chamber wall making a slight delay of extraction.
 This requires a welded-on sleeve with an annular groove to contain the pressure.

+Stepped chamber

+A stepped chamber is an expansion ring near the case shoulder.
+This feature is used to delay the extraction process further, resulting in a very smooth and soft cycling operation.
+In some other firearms, like the Seecamp and the Walther PDP, the stepped chamber is designed to center the projectile as it enters the rifling, which enhances accuracy.